rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 Lifting a new dependency in the service is just a matter of adding it to the constructor, and the layer will be derived from the constructor.
 In this case, we would need to provide the NotificationService in the main program, and the PersonService would be able to use it.

-This is really powerful, convenient during development, and efficient at runtime hence allow to build a very modular and scalable application.
+This is really powerful, convenient during development, and efficient at runtime &mdash; a truly modular and scalable application.

 #### 6.1.5.
 Server layer

-Server layer is a layer that will handle the HTTP server, is provided by ZIO Http with convenient default configuration.
+The Server layer is a layer that will handle the HTTP server.
+It is provided by ZIO HTTP with convenient default configuration.

 It is a dependency that will be provided to the server effect.